 • providing information to others who contamination may affect, where sharing that information will help control the risks.

-About the duty to notify
+About the duty to notify of contaminated land

 - exposing a person to those contaminants, or